jcraigk/blog/_posts/2024-11-07-a-good-stack.md

 If you're building a web app, you have to deal with client presentation logic from the server in some way, whether you're building HTML and sending it over the wire or managing a set of Javascript and CSS.

-Rails ships with Sprockets, which is a Ruby based approach to managing these assets, as well as [StimulusJS](https://stimulus.hotwired.dev/) for adding Javascript functionality to server-side rendered apps.
+For years, Rails shipped with Sprockets, which is a Ruby based approach to managing these assets.
+It now ships with [Propshaft](https://github.com/rails/propshaft), which is a modernized asset manager also implemented in Ruby.
+Rails officially supports [StimulusJS](https://stimulus.hotwired.dev/) for adding Javascript functionality to server-side rendered apps.
 This combo works well for simple sites with little or no frontend state.
-However, to add javascript libraries with Sprockets, you need to bundle those into a gem, adding an extra layer of maintenance.
+However, to add javascript libraries with Sprockets or Propshaft, you need to bundle those into a gem, adding an extra layer of maintenance.

 Alternatively, using Javascript to compile CSS and JS on the backend can be very handy when you're implementing most or all of your frontend UX in React.
-Using [NPM](https://www.npmjs.com/) or [Yarn](https://yarnpkg.com/) to manage JS dependencies feels much nicer than using Bundler and gives you access to the best JS libraries as they're released without having to wait for a gem update.
+Using [NPM](https://www.npmjs.com/) or [Yarn](https://yarnpkg.com/) to manage JS dependencies is more ergonomic than using Bundler and gives you access to the best JS libraries as they're released without having to wait for a gem maintainer.
 This is the approach that [React on Rails](https://github.com/shakacode/react_on_rails) takes.
-It depends on [Shakapacker](https://github.com/shakacode/shakapacker), which is a continuation of the Webpacker project, replacing Sprockets as asset manager.
+It replaces Sprockets/Propshaft with [Shakapacker](https://github.com/shakacode/shakapacker), which is an extension of the Webpacker project.

 As the web has matured, so have users' expectations around client side features.
 Libraries like React have burst onto the scene to satisfy these expectations.
 I've built sites in almost all of the frontend frameworks and have found React to offer the best development experience.
 I like its component model and rich set of community plugins.
 Combining logic with presentation as JSX may feel strange at first, but it pays dividends when you're dealing with even moderately complex state on the frontend.